 Governing Board members are elected by the General Assembly for a term of two years.

-Since November 2017, Marc Schiltz, Secretary General of the National Research Fund of Luxembourg (FNR), serves as the President of Science Europe.
+Since November 2023, Mari Sundli Tveit, Chief Executive of the Research Council of Norway (RCN), serves as the President of Science Europe.
 The President chairs the General Assembly and the Governing Board, and represents the organisation internally and externally.

-The President is supported by two Vice-Presidents: Angelika Kalt, Director of the Swiss National Science Foundation (SNFS) represents Funding Organisations, while Ángeles Gómez Borrego, Vice-President of the Spanish National Research Council (CSIC), represents Research Performing Organisations.
+The President is supported by two Vice-Presidents: Marcel Levi, President of the Dutch Research Council (NWO) represents Funding Organisations, while Javier Moreno Fuentes, Vice-President of the Spanish National Research Council (CSIC) represents Research Performing Organisations.

-Vice-President of the Spanish National Research Council (CSIC), Vice-President representing RPOs
+Vice-President for International Affairs, Spanish National Research Council (CSIC), Vice-President representing RPOs

-Director General at the Executive Agency for Higher Education, Research, Development and Innovation Funding of Romania (UEFISCDI)
+Director General of the Executive Agency for Higher Education, Research, Development and Innovation Funding of Romania (UEFISCDI)

 Adrian Curaj is Director General of the Executive Agency for Higher Education, Research, Development and Innovation Funding of Romania (UEFISCDI).
 He is also the head of the UNESCO Chair on Science and Innovation Policies at the National University of Political Studies and Public Administration, as well as professor at the Politehnica University of Bucharest.
 He has worked as a consultant for the World Bank, UNESCO, UNIDO, ETF, and European Commission for studies in Tertiary Education, Science and Innovation, Foresight, and Smart Specialisation.
 He is a member of the Board of Directors of the US Fulbright Commission in Romania, and a fellow of the World Academy of Art & Science.
 He is also a former minister of education, science, and innovation.